 We need your help to make interstellar space travel a reality.
 The amount of money allocated globally to interstellar research is very small.
 Support from the public is crucial to making the scientific advances that will one day lead to starships.

-Donations to Tau Zero Foundation, a non-profit 501(c)(3) organization, are tax-deductible in the U.S. Click the Donate button below to donate with your credit card or PayPal.
+Donations to Tau Zero Foundation, a non-profit 501(c)(3) organization, are tax-deductible in the U.S. Click the Donate button above to donate with your credit card or PayPal.

 To provide ongoing support for interstellar research, join Tau Zero Foundation with recurring monthly or annual dues from your PayPal account.
 Click here to join.